Did The FBI Plant Evidence To Convict NXIVM Leader Keith Raniere? | Joseph Tully

 Wow.

-So it must have um there must have been quite a learning curve right given that the uh the nature of the evidence is highly technical.
+So it must have, there must have been quite a learning curve, right?

-So you must have had to sit with the experts to sort of explain to you as a lawyer the ins and outs of how evidence in file structure works and how this could possibly be tampered with right.
+So you must have had to sit with the experts to sort of explain to you as a lawyer the ins and outs of how evidence in file structure works and how this could possibly be tampered with, right?

 One of my favorite movies is Shawshank Redemption, right?